Sandia-OpenSHMEM/SOS/scripts/docker/README.md

 # Sandia-OpenSHMEM Docker Image
-Sandia-OpenSHMEM (SOS) utlizes Docker images to provide users a means to create containers that provide a configurable Ubuntu sandbox for running Sadia OpenSHMEM (SOS) applications and benchmarks.
+Sandia-OpenSHMEM (SOS) utlizes Docker images to provide users a means to create containers that provide a configurable Ubuntu sandbox for running SOS applications and benchmarks.

 ## Creating SOS Containers from the Prebuilt Docker Images
-Coming Soon: Information regarding the SOS public dockerhub repos and prebuilt images.
+Coming Soon: Information regarding the SOS public Docker Hub repos and prebuilt images.

 ## Creating SOS Containers from the Dockerfile
-This Dockerfile provides a configurable Ubuntu sandbox for running Sadia OpenSHMEM (SOS) applications and benchmarks.
+This Dockerfile provides a configurable Ubuntu sandbox for running SOS applications and benchmarks.

 ### Building the Image from the Dockerfile
 To build the image from the Dockerfile, run the following run the following